Skip to content

 Context

-Context mapping is more common than you might realize.
-Causal loop diagrams, organizational charts, electrical circuit diagrams, grocery lists, and life cycle assessment spreadsheets are all context maps.
+Context mapping reveals relationships freed from spatial and temporal constraints.
+Causal loop diagrams, organizational charts, electrical circuit diagrams, and life cycle assessment spreadsheets are all context maps — more familiar than they might seem.

 Thinking in Scales